1NF – What is 1NF example?

 Within this blog(First Normal Form), we are going to explore What is 1nf example?
-What is 1nf 2nf and 3nf?
+What are 1nf 2nf and 3nf?
 Why is this table not in 1nf?
 How do you write 1nf?…

-A database is in first normal form if every relation includes in a database is in 1NF(What is 1nf example).
+A database is in its first normal form if every relation includes in a database is in 1NF(What is 1nf example).

-First normal form deals only with the basic structure of the relationship and does not resolve the problems of redundant information and any other anomalies|What is 1nf example|
+The first normal form deals only with the basic structure of the relationship and does not resolve the problems of redundant information and any other anomalies|What is 1nf example|

 Let’s understand this with the help of an example of an organization where we have information about employee_id, employee_name, phone number, and their salary|What is 1nf example|